 Course work required for the degree major.

-A candidate must provide conclusive evidence at the time of application in regard to both (a) and (b) above to be considered to possess the equivalent of the degree in question.
+An applicant must provide conclusive evidence at the time of application in regard to both (a) and (b) above to be considered to possess the equivalent of the degree in question.

 Conclusive evidence for establishing equivalence to a specific master’s degree, or to any bachelor’s or associate’s degree might include, but would not be limited to: